ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 ### 5.2 Output Records

-Output records shall always contain the following fields with the following types:
+Output records shall always contain the following fields with the following types for the target period unless specified otherwise:

 * Unique Identifier – Any e.g., Business Reporting Unit for a given contributor
 * Period – String in "YYYYMM" format